 The connection from the appliance to the vent should be as direct as possible and the upward slope of any horizontal breaching should be at least 1/4 inch per linear foot.
-Support the venting system in accordance with the manufacturer's instructions which specify to have support brackets no more than 39" (1m) apart.
+Support the venting system in accordance with the manufacturer's instructions.
+The vent connection on the appliance itself shall not be used to support the weight of the venting system.